And Trust Company

 Brookline Bank Billboard and Pittsburgh Pirate Souvenir

-A 1966 billboard advertising a free regular checking account at the Brookline Savings and Trust Bank is posted along the front of a building on Fifth Avenue in Oakland.
-A old-style Pittsburgh Railways streetcar passes by as it heads towards the University of Pittsburgh campus, on it's way outbound from downtown Pittsburgh.
+A 1966 billboard advertising a free regular checking account at the Brookline Savings and Trust Bank is posted along the front of a building on Fifth Avenue in Oakland, while outbound streetcars pass as they head towards the University of Pittsburgh campus.
 Below is an ad that appeared on the front of a 1967 Pittsburgh Pirates gameday souvenir booklet.

 Joseph Moore (1873-1968)